San Diego Commercial DUI Attorney

 - Loss of CDL for at least 1 year, but possibly for life

 As in any other DUI defense, there are two actions involved in defending against commercial driver's license DUI: the DMV hearing and the criminal court hearing.
 Attorney James N. Dicks defends clients in both.
 Though the procedures are different, the defenses in both are much the same.
 For example, he can ask questions such as, "Did the police officer make an illegal stop?"
-When an officer does not have probable cause to believe the commercial driver had committed an offense, they cannot legally pull the driver over.
+When police do not have probable cause to believe the commercial driver had committed an offense, they cannot legally pull the driver over.
 Any evidence that is subsequently obtained would be inadmissible.

 - Field sobriety tests

 - Blood tests